ying-tang/help-documentation/_gettingstarted/Cloud_Images_Provided_by_IBM.md

 ### Pre-requisites

-1. If you are going to use the command line (CLI) tools, ensure that you have the OpenStack Glance Client installed.
+1. If you are planning to use the command line (CLI) tools, be sure that you have the OpenStack Glance Client installed.
 You can find installation instructions in our knowledge base: **Getting started with the OpenStack API**

 2. Ensure you have access to Box Panel, so you can get the temporary download URLs for the IBM-provided cloud images.

-3. Uploading an image to Glance using `tempUrl ` is supported only on Blue Box Cloud 2.1.0 and onwards.
+3. Uploading an image to Glance using `tempUrl ` as an image location is supported only on Blue Box Cloud 2.1.0 and onwards.

 #### Basic concepts